 Our base is in Guadalajara and Puerto Vallarta, Jalisco; León, Guanajuato; and La Paz, Baja California Sur — which also puts us on the ground where international buyers concentrate: Lake Chapala and Ajijic, the Riviera Nayarit and Nuevo Vallarta, and the Baja.
 Beyond those, property research, contract review and company formation can be handled anywhere in Mexico, with trusted local counsel where needed.

-Your first 20-minute consultation is free.
+The first conversation carries no charge.
 After that, every service is a flat fee quoted upfront — paid securely online in USD by card.
 No retainers for standard services, no hourly billing surprises.

-Your first consultation is free — 20 minutes, your time zone, plain English.
-Ask anything: property, business, visas, contracts.
+The first conversation is on us — your time zone, plain English.
+Bring anything: an acquisition, a property, a contract, a visa.
 You'll leave knowing exactly where you stand.